As you face the various challenges that life seems to throw at you, it may not feel so easy to maintain a positive attitude the entire time.

 Others may prefer to post positive motivational messages around their home, car and/or workplace.
 Ultimately it really doesn’t matter how you intake positive messages; it’s only important that you give yourself the gift of taking advantage of these helpful psychological tools because they do work.

-Here are some positive reinforcement messages that should keep you focussed on taking the action you need to succeed…
+Here are some positive reinforcement messages that should keep you focused on taking the action you need to succeed…

 “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time” and “”Many of life’s failures are people who did not realize how close they were to success when they gave up.”
 Thomas A. Edison (1847-1931.
 Inventor of the light bulb, phonograph, motion picture camera and many other important pieces of technology).